yianc-uc/Uchicago-Midway-RCC-Tutorial/README.md

-# Uchicago-Midway-RCC-Tutorial
+# Uchicago Midway RCC Tutorial

-Tutorial for using Uchicago Midway computing cluster
+This is a tutorial for using Uchicago Midway research computing center (RCC).

+* This tutorial was adapted from [RCC Website](https://rcc.uchicago.edu/docs/connecting/index.html).